 Did you know that medical errors cause 10% of deaths in the US?
 Medical mistakes are dangerous, costly, and deadly.
 Medical malpractice occurs when a medical practitioner, hospital, or any other healthcare professional, harms a patient through a negligent act.
 Negligence might occur due to errors in health management, diagnosis, treatment, and aftercare.

 Because medical malpractices are common, it is prudent to understand what you should do if you are a victim.
 Here are things to do after experiencing medical malpractice.

 Health is a priority and should never be compromised under any circumstances.
 If you suspect a doctor has made a mistake when diagnosing or treating you, it is essential to find another doctor to correct the error.
 Chances are, the second doctor will need your health records and perform various tests before starting a new diagnosis.
 The efforts of the second doctor will be geared towards treating the complications caused by the medical error.

 The next thing you should do is request copies of your medical records.
 Medical records play a significant role in a malpractice case; therefore, it is imperative to get copies as soon as you can.

 Medical records contain your medical history, the symptoms you were experiencing, performed tests, and the prescription.
-Such information is useful when proving a physician committed a medical error.
+According to a healthcare fraud lawyer, such information is useful when proving a physician committed a medical error.

 It is advisable to collect copies of your medical records before filing a malpractice claim because some notorious healthcare providers might interfere with your medical information.